Read the first part of this story here: When I Began My Adoption Journey, I Had Never Even Heard of Post-Adoption Depression

 Remember that in the early 2000’s we didn’t have great cell phones, certainly no iPhones, and very little readily accessible internet in most non-Western foreign countries at that time.
 I couldn’t call home easily, and I urgently needed support.
 David and I felt like the only people in the world with a constantly screeching child whom we couldn’t even take for many outings in the little hotel garden because of the constant, ominous rain that never seemed to cease.
 The whole ordeal drew us closer as a couple at the time.
 We only had each other to lean on in a foreign country—a different world—far from home.

-I felt very bad for this freaked out girl who wouldn’t be comforted, no matter what “motherly” things I attempted to do.
+I felt very bad for this freaked out a girl who wouldn’t be comforted, no matter what “motherly” things I attempted to do.
 I did know one thing, however: This was no “love at first sight” fantasy.
 I felt upset, angry, lost, hopeless, and overwhelmed.

-Fast forward.
+Fast forward in my post-adoption depression.
 When we returned to the United States, I honestly couldn’t wait to hand her over to my dad to entertain and to let some of the children’s caretakers at our church deal with her.
 I stayed home with her for six weeks to “bond” before returning to work.
 I sought support on an adoption website, and I was brutally slammed for adopting a child and then going back to my job.
 That hurt me so badly I didn’t seek any help on any of those sites again.
 I didn’t think it was fair for people to judge me because I had to return to work.
 I thought, “If they judge me for that, they’d really lay into me if I shared the whole truth!”

 Olivia screamed almost constantly, and potty training was out the window till she was almost four.
 We thought she’d have to go to her prom in Depends.
 I began to take Ambien just to sleep at night.
 David was a supportive as he could be.
-My father lived a state away, but he stayed with us as often as he could to ease some of the burden.
+My father lived a state away, but he stayed with us as often as he could to ease some of the burdens.
 A lady at my church was a saint, too—she kept Olivia during the day when I finally had to go back to work.
 I was relieved.